niclejeune/Algorithms-and-Data-Structures-2024/README.md

 ## Contents

-- `main.tex`: LaTeX source file for the compendium.\
+- `main.tex`: LaTeX source file for the compendium.
+- `notebooks/`: Directory containing Jupyter notebooks for python code referenced in the compendium

 ## How to Use